St. Julien R. Marshall: Biography

 St. Julien Ravenel Marshall was born on January 27, 1904, in Markham, Virginia, as the son of Marion Lewis Marshall and his wife Rebecca Coke Marshall.
-His maternal grandfather, Richard Coke Marshall, was a colonel for the Confederacy in the Civil War, and great grandson of the first supreme court justice, John Marshall.
-He was also a distant cousin of George Catlett Marshall.
+His maternal grandfather, Richard Coke Marshall, was a colonel for the Confederacy in the Civil War, and great-grandson of the first supreme court justice, John Marshall.
+He was also a distant cousin of George C. Marshall, who served as Chief of Staff of the United States Army in World War II.

 He attended the Central High School in Washington, D.C., and subsequently received appointment to the Virginia Military Institute in Lexington and graduated in summer 1924 with a Bachelor of Science degree.
 Marshall subsequently entered the Marine Corps service and was commissioned second lieutenant.
 He was then ordered to the Basic School at Philadelphia Navy Yard for basic officer training.

 After completion of his training, Marshall was attached to the Marine detachment aboard the battleship USS Utah and spent next several years at sea.
 He then served at the Marine Corps Base Quantico and with the Marine barracks in the Virgin Islands.
 Marshall attended the Harvard Law School in Cambridge, Massachusetts, and received law degree in 1934.
 He then served as JAG officer on the staff of commandant, 14th Naval District at Pearl Harbor, Hawaii under Rear Admiral Harry E. Yarnell.

 Marshall served in various legal assignments until the beginning of World War II, when he joined 1st Marine Brigade under Major General Holland Smith.
 He became Smith's protege and followed him as intelligence officer on the staffs of 1st Marine Division, Amphibious Force, Atlantic Fleet and V Amphibious Corps.
 Marshall participated in most of the Pacific campaigns (Aleutian Islands, Tarawa, Kwajalein, Saipan, Tinian and Guam), reached the rank of colonel and received the Bronze Star Medal with Combat "V" for his service in Pacific.